 1. Goodwill Industries of the Valleys serves 35 counties and 14 cities in Central, Southwest, and Southside, Virginia.

 We’re local.
 We are right here, living and working in the heart of Virginia.
 The value of your donations stays here in Virginia.
 Your donations benefit our neighbors and friends who need help finding employment.
 Our leadership makes decisions and takes actions based on the specific needs in our service area.
 Together, we are building a stronger Virginia – one job, one stable family, one changed life at a time!

-2. We employ nearly 1,000 employees in Central, Southwest, and Southside, Virginia.
+2. We employ more than 1,000 employees in Central, Southwest, and Southside, Virginia.

 We provide training for the community, and we provide opportunities for our own employees.
 All our employees earn minimum wage or more.
 Our full-time employees are eligible for benefits like healthcare coverage, paid time off, and retirement savings.
 We value diversity and inclusion.
 We want our associates to find their strengths and advance to their fullest potential.

 3. Richmond Vincent is our CEO, and he doesn’t “own” Goodwill.

 Not everything you see on the internet, email, or social media is true.
 Unfortunately, Goodwill and other nonprofits were targeted with constant, untrue rumors and messaging.
 It’s been around since 2010 and claims “Goodwill CEO and owner Mark Curran profits $2.3 million a year.”
 It looks something like this: